green-dino/jobtool/README.md

 This is a simple command-line tool for managing job opportunities.
 You can further customize and enhance it based on your specific needs and preferences.

-Enjoy using the Job Search App to organize and streamline your job search process!